cloud66/help-old/_posts/your-account/2010-05-07-referral-program.md

 ## How it works
 1. Tell your friend about Cloud 66.
-2. Your friend signs up and deploys their stack.
+2. Your friend signs up, gets $10 in credit and deploys their stack.
 3. We send you the credit once they've spent $20.

 ## Your referral code